Learn how to get even more out of your Audiense Insights report

 For example: You may want to just see individuals in the fashion industry in order to find fashion influencers within your audience.

-Below this affinity table is the Interests panel which shows the main interests within the audience.
+The Interests tab shows the main interests within the audience.
 This percentage is derived from a Twitter algorithm based on who a user follows, the content they tweet and engage with and bio information.
-You can use the Affinity Report to understand which type of media your audience consumes, the celebrities that influence them, and the brands they follow.

 This section shows the most relevant content (based on shares), the most unique and used keywords and the most relevant form of content your audience has an interest in.